Fred Hunt (ice hockey)

-Frederick Tennyson Hunt (January 17, 1917 in Brantford, Ontario — October 4, 1977) was a Canadian professional ice hockey winger who played 59 games in the National Hockey League with the New York Rangers and New York Americans between 1940 and 1945.
-The rest of his career, which lasted from 1937 to 1949, was mainly spent in the American Hockey League.
+Frederick Tennyson Hunt (January 17, 1917 in Brantford, Ontario — October 4, 1977) was a Canadian professional ice hockey winger who played 59 games in the National Hockey League (NHL) with the New York Rangers and New York Americans between 1940 and 1945.
+The rest of his career, which lasted from 1937 to 1949, was mainly spent in the American Hockey League (AHL).
+In 1952 Hunt became coach of the AHL's Buffalo Bisons, who he had played for, and served in that role on three separate times over the next 18 years; in 1953 he was also named general manager of the Bisons, holding that position until 1970.
+He helped the Buffalo Sabres join the NHL as an expansion team in 1970, serving as assistant general manager of the team.

+He died on October 4, 1977 in Buffalo, New York.
+In 1977 the AHL introduced the Fred T. Hunt Memorial Award, for the player best exemplifying sportsmanship, determination, and dedication to hockey.